- About Us

 Do you have a confirmation program?

 Yep.
 There is a long tradition of providing three years of intensive education and reflection designed for students in 6th - 8th grade.
 At this point in their development, they are ready to begin thinking more critically about their faith perspective and to make it their own.
-This three-year class is led by our Associate Pastor along with volunteers.
 There is always a lot of energy in the room and rich connections between the kids.
-This takes place throughout the school year and meets for 45 minutes each Sunday at 9:45.
+This takes place throughout the school year and meets for 45 minutes each Sunday at 10:45.
 Click here to learn more.